EleutherAI/openwebtext2/README.md

 ```

 **Create and activate conda environment**
-These are stored in a central store on the local disk, no need to create folders like with venv.
+Environments are saved in a central store on the local disk, no need to create folders like with venv.
 ```
 conda create --name pushshift python=3.8 conda activate pushshift